-In most cases where lands are included in a SAC, SPA or NHA, farmers will not have to change their farming methods; it is more likely that farmers will be requested to carry on in the traditional way.
-Under the conditions of cross compliance, farmers in receipt of single farm payments must adhere to Good Agricultural and Environmental Condition (GAEC) and abide by the Birds and Habitats Directives, in addition to other Statutory Management Requirements.
+Under the conditions of cross compliance, farmers in receipt of basic payment must adhere to Good Agricultural and Environmental Condition (GAEC) and abide by the Birds and Habitats Directives, in addition to other Statutory Management Requirements.

-It is the responsibility of NPWS to see that designated sites are protected from significant damage.
 Where a landowner is considering making changes on his farm that might affect the wildlife habitat in a designated area, he must consult the local conservation ranger beforehand.
-'Notifiable Actions' and 'Activities Requiring Consent' are activities or operations that might be damaging and can only be carried out with the permission of the Minister.
-More information is available here.
+'Notifiable Actions' and 'Activities Requiring Consent' are activities or operations that might be damaging and should only be carried out with the consent of the Minister.